How people in supported living can see family and friends and stay safe with their support and care workers.

 Other risks to take into account and mitigate for, include exposure to situations where the risk of coronavirus transmission may be higher, for example:

 - travelling on public transport and the requirement to wear a face covering, unless exempt;

 - entering public indoor settings and the need to wear a face covering.

 There may be a system of visitor “contracts” in place and a requirement for visitors to complete a health and safety questionnaire prior to visits.
 This way of working promotes shared understanding and builds trust.
 A range of useful resources can be found on the Social Care Institute for Excellence website.

-People in supported living, visitors and members of an extended household are advised that their ability to visit may still be limited following the assessment of risk and subject to specific circumstances.
-The reasons for any restrictions on visiting should be discussed with, and clearly communicated to those in supported living, their extended households and their families and friends.
+People in supported living, visitors and members of a support bubble are advised that their ability to visit may still be limited following the assessment of risk and subject to specific circumstances.
+The reasons for any restrictions on visiting should be discussed with, and clearly communicated to those in supported living, their support bubble and their families and friends.